 Section 8.
 A notice of each meeting of the Board shall be distributed to each member of the Board at least ten (10) days prior to the scheduled date thereof.
 An agenda, and copies of any available reports or materials concerning items to be considered, shall accompany the notice of the meeting and no other matters shall be considered at such meetings without the consent of the majority of the members of the Board in attendance.

 Section 9.
-A quorum of the Board shall be nine (9) Board Members entitled to cast votes.
+A quorum of the Board shall be nine (9) Board Members.

 Section 4.
-A majority of all votes received within twenty (20) days of the mailing of the ballots shall decide the question, provided votes are received from at least two-thirds (2/3) of the total membership of the Board.
+A majority of all votes received within twenty (20) days of the submission of the ballots shall decide the question, provided votes are received from at least twenty-five (25%) percent of the total membership of the Board.

 Section 5.
-The Secretary shall record as a part of the minutes of the appropriate meeting the data concerning each letter ballot, including the dates of the mailing and the return of the ballots, and the names and votes of all members voting.
-The secretary shall notify all members of the Board of the results within two (2) weeks after the deadline for returning ballots.
+The Secretary shall record as a part of the minutes of the appropriate meeting the data concerning each ballot, including the dates of the submission and the return of the ballots, and the names and votes of all members voting.
+The secretary shall notify all members of the Board of the results within two (2) weeks after the deadline for voting.

 Section 1.
-As provided in the Constitution, the Executive Committee shall conduct the business of the Society between Board meetings.
+As defined and provided in the Constitution, the Executive Committee shall conduct the business of the Society between Board meetings.

 Section 2.
 Special meetings of the Executive Committee will be held at the call of the President.

 Section 1.
-There shall be a Nominating Committee, with duties as specified in Article VIII of the Constitution and Bylaw 13.
+There shall be a Nominating Committee, with duties as specified in the Constitution and Bylaws.

 Section 2.
-Whenever there is more than one nomination made for any office to be filled, an official ballot in conjunction with a secure means to determine the identity and membership status of the voter, shall be provided by the Executive Director or Secretary to each voting member in good standing at least four weeks before the annual meeting.
-The method and process used for all official WVSPS voting shall be approved in advance by the Board of Directors.
+Whenever there is more than one nomination made for any office to be filled, an official ballot along with a secure means to determine the identity and membership status of the voter, shall be provided by the Executive Director or Secretary to each voting member in good standing at least four weeks before the annual General Membership Meeting.
+The method and process used for all official WVSPS voting shall be approved in advance by the Board.
 The official ballot shall contain a listing of all offices to be filled and the nominations therefor, and voting shall be limited thereto.

 Section 3.
-A valid ballot shall be one which is returned to the executive director or secretary not more than twenty days after the date such ballot was initially provided by the Executive Director or Secretary.
+A valid ballot shall be one which is responded to or returned to the executive director or secretary not more than twenty (20) days after the date such ballot was initially submitted by the Executive Director or Secretary.

 Section 4.
 All valid ballots shall be delivered by the Executive Director or Secretary to the Nominating Committee or its designee at the close of the election.
-The Committee or the designee shall canvass the ballots and report the number of votes cast for each nominee to the Executive Director or Secretary before the annual meeting.
-The Executive director or Secretary shall announce the newly elected officers to the membership at the annual meeting.
+The Committee or the designee shall canvass the ballots and report the number of votes cast for each nominee to the Executive Director or Secretary before the annual General Membership Meeting.
+The Executive director or Secretary shall announce the newly elected officers to the membership at the annual General Membership Meeting.
 A list of officers shall be published in the Society publication.